 Each resident will be evaluated by their presentation mentor and other pharmacy personnel attending their lecture.
-These evaluations are to be collected by the mentor and discussed with the resident after being loaded into PharmAcademic.
+Verbal feedback will be collected by the project mentor and passed on to the resident's annual mentor.
+The resident's annual mentor will use this feedback (as well as feedback from other presentations) to complete the Professional Presentations Quarterly Evaluation.